Chostakovitch/DockerGraphBot/README.md

 * If Traefik is used as a reverse-proxy, retrieve labels and port mapping to create a virtual link between containers
 * A DOT file summarizing all gathered information is created
 * One or several images are created depending on the configuration
-* Post-generation actions are triggered, such as WebDAV upload.
+* Post-generation actions are triggered, such as WebDAV/SFTP upload.

 No private information should be leaked on the final diagrams.
 See below for an example diagram generated from one of the [Picasoft](https://picasoft.net) virtual machines.